keltia/ripe-atlas/README.md

 On UNIX, it is located in `$HOME/.config/ripe-atlas/config.toml` and in `%LOCALAPPDATA%\RIPE-ATLAS` on Windows.

-There are only a few parameters for now, the most important one being your API Key for autheicate against the RIPE API endpoint.
+There are only a few parameters for now, the most important one being your API Key for authenticate against the RIPE API endpoint.

     API_key = "UUID"
     pool_size = 10
-    default_probe = "YOUR-PROBE-ID"
+    default_probe = YOUR-PROBE-ID

+Both `API_key` and `WantAF` are strings and `pool_size` and `default_probe` are integers.
+The second one is to specify whether you want requests to be done for IPv4 and/or IPv6.
+Be aware that if you ask for an IPv6 object (like a domain or machine name), the API will refuse your request if the IPv6 version of that object does not exist.

 ### Usage